NFL to bolster inclusion policies, probe tanking allegations

 Lawyers Douglas H. Wigdor and John Elefterakis, who represent Flores, said they were skeptical that Goodell’s memo would lead to meaningful changes and called on a court or government agency to appoint a federal monitor to oversee the league.

-“For too many years, the NFL has hidden behind the cover of foundations that were supposed to protect the rights of Black players and coaches, all while letting systemic racial bias fester in its front offices,” the attorneys said in their statement.
-“The NFL is now rolling out the same playbook yet again and that is precisely why this lawsuit was filed.”
+“For too many years, the NFL has hidden behind the cover of foundations that were supposed to protect the rights of Black players and coaches, as well as law firms and experts that purport to be unbiased an independent but are paid for by the NFL,” the attorneys said in their statement.
+“All the while, systemic racial bias has festered in the NFL’s front offices.”

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL